New traveler? Check out these tips!

 - Discounted days: If you really plan ahead, you can plan your trip around a free admission day at a National or State Park.
 Local museums and galleries will also often have free or discounted admission days.
 Many recognized activities have discounted or free admission days on holidays.
 National and State parks have a schedule of free admission days that fall on nationally recognized holidays, like Black Friday.

-These are just the tip of the iceberg when it comes to trip planning.
+These are just the tip of the iceberg when it comes to trip planning for a new traveler.
 Here at Cluventure, we want everyone to know that travel doesn’t have to be difficult.
 Cluventure can not only plan your trip to meet your budget but provides support along the way.
 While you focus on having a blast you can rest easy knowing that answers and advice are available 24/7 during your trip.

 Travel smart and…venture on!